xXsteinXx/chara-analysis_at/index.md

 The “Finn does not think” prompt had the most notable change between season 1 and 10.
 The prompt was repetitive and vague in the first season, but in the 10th the outputs are much more verbose.
 We go from “Finn does not think so” to “Finn does not think Jake will understand the significance of his birthday present”.
 This is much more revealing of Finn’s depth as a character, hinting at internal thought processes that consider the thoughts of another character.
 The outputs in the 10th season for this prompt paint a character who is much more in touch with himself, the people around him, and how his thoughts and actions affect each other.

-This kind of output difference, highlighting Finn’s character growth, is what I would have expected from the “Finn’s emotions are/are not” prompt”, but we seemed to have gotten the opposite.

 ## Conclusion

-While there are certainly illuminating comparisons to make between the two model’s outputs
+While there are certainly illuminating comparisons to make between the two model’s outputs, they would need to be evaluated and used by someone already familiar with the series to gain any insight into Finn's development as a character.
+The transcript does include subtle animation of the character, such as his facial expression, music, or tone of voice - all of which would paint a clearler picture of the emotions, thoughts, and struggles Finn experiences.
+This same method may perform better for a fully textual piece of media, but one should be careful and respectful of an authors intellectual and creative property.
+Works from the public domain are fair game, such as those found in [Project Gutenberg](https://www.gutenberg.org/).

 ## Positionality Statement
-The author is anti-generative-AI and supports the use of specifically trained models as a research tool, but only in the hands of persons who have educated themselves on the ethics of AI use.
+The author is against the commercialization of generative-AI and supports the use of specifically trained models as a research tool, but only in the hands of persons who have educated themselves on the ethics of AI use.
 The models created in this research are not intended or developed to be used as “creative AI” to generate a transcript.
-Instead, the two models created, one trained on the first season transcript and the second on the tenth season transcript, are meant to be used as a text analysis tool to analyze themes in the characters, plot, and world of Adventure Time.
+Instead, the two models created, one trained on the first season transcript and the second on the tenth season transcript, are meant to be used as a text analysis tool to analyze themes in the characters, plot, and world of _Adventure Time_.

 > website created as a final project for [INFO 664 Programming for Culteral Heritage](https://gofilipa.github.io/664/intro.html), taught by Prof. Filipa Calado, who's teaching and research heavily influenced this website, with Pratt's School of Information